Jim Cummings’ ‘Thunder Road’ Wins Deauville’s Grand Prize

 Variety‘s Owen Gleiberman described “Thunder Road” as an “uncanny tale of a Middle American cop who’s a funny, crazy, moving, indelibly authentic lost soul.”

-“American Animals” follows four young men who attempt one of the most audacious heists in U.S. history.
-The movie, which competed at Sundance, marks the first fiction feature directed by Layton, a British documentary helmer whose credits include “The Imposter” about the notorious French conman Frédéric Bourdin.
+“American Animals,” starring Blake Jenner and Barry Keoghan, follows four college students who attempt one of the most audacious heists in U.S. history.
+The fact-based movie, which competed at Sundance, marks the first fiction feature directed by Layton, a British documentary helmer whose credits include “The Imposter” about the notorious French conman Frédéric Bourdin.

 “Blindspotting” is set in Oakland and follows a black man who begins to re-evaluate his relationship with his volatile best friend.
 The movie also world premiered at Sundance and will be released by Metropolitan FilmExport in France.